onap/integration/docs/docs_vfwHPA.rst

 19. Create vnf using VID as in 10f and 10g in `vFWCL instantiation, testing and debugging <https://wiki.onap.org/display/DW/vFWCL+instantiation%2C+testing%2C+and+debuging>`_.

 20. Do SDNC Preload.
-Instrcutions for this can be found in this `video <https://wiki.onap.org/display/DW/Running+the+ONAP+Demos?preview=/1015891/16010290/vFW_closed_loop.mp4>`_ (Fast forward to 3:55 in the video).
+Instructions for this can be found in this `video <https://wiki.onap.org/display/DW/Running+the+ONAP+Demos?preview=/1015891/16010290/vFW_closed_loop.mp4>`_ (Fast forward to 3:55 in the video).
 The contents of my preload file are shown below;

 ::